Sophycoder519/CybersecurityChatbot/CybersecurityChatbot/README.md.txt

 Note: The greeting.wav file is automatically copied to the output directory.
 If no audio device is available, the program will play a sequence of beeps as a fallback.

-GitHub Actions CI
-This project uses GitHub Actions to automatically build the solution on every push.
-The workflow runs on windows-latest and uses MSBuild.

 ## GitHub Actions CI